Nusinersen: What is it, How does it work, How is it given – FAQs

 These and any rare or very rare side effects are listed in Biogen’s Patient Information Leaflet which covers other questions as well (see Q 13 below).

-The total length of time the treatment takes will depend on many factors.
+The total length of time the treatment takes depends on many factors.
 The procedure can be very quick or can take a long time.
-The treatment centre is best placed to advise how long it may take to treat you / your child.
+The treatment centre is best placed to advise how long it may take to treat you or your child.

 Injections are given as follows: